zixinyang9109/LiverMatch/README.md

 ### To train and test on other datasets

-In our following works, we found that, to get it to work correctly on other datasets, attentions are needed to:
+In our following works, we found that, to get correspondence-based methods using KPConv to work correctly on other datasets, attentions are needed to:

 1. Normalize and voxelize the point clouds properly.
 2. Adjust the hyperparameter "init_sampling" required for KPConv to allow downsampling for different scales.
 3. If RANSAC ICP implemented in open3D is used to estimate the transformation, the hyperparameter "max_correspondence_distance" should be set properly.
 Otherwise, SVD is suggested.

+This is an exploration work, and the method may have limitations.
+However, this simple method should work reasonably if the above attention has been paid, even compared to more sophisticated techniques.

 Please feel free to send an email to yy8898@rit.edu for questions.